lawrenae/kuduwiki/Azure-Web-App-sandbox.md

 #### Local directory access (d:\local)

 Every Azure Web App has a local directory which is temporary and is deleted when the run is no longer running on the VM.
 This directory is a place to store temporary data for the application.
 The sandbox implements a dynamic symbolic link which maps `d:\local` to point to this directory.
 The application naturally has read/write access to this directory.

+Note that the `d:\local` folder in the scm site (where Kudu runs) is not the same as the one in the main site (where the web app runs).
+As a result, they cannot see each other's local files.

 #### System drive access